locationtech/geomesa/docs/tutorials/geomesa-examples-featurelevelvis.rst

 GeoServer Visualization
 -----------------------

-Assuming you have already set up GeoServer as described in the :doc:`../user/installation_and_configuration` section of the GeoMesa
+Assuming you have already set up GeoServer as described in the :ref:`installation` section of the GeoMesa
 User Manual, we're going to add a new ``DataStore`` to GeoServer.
 First, login to GeoServer, and then click "Add stores" from the homepage.